JenH0620/Recommendation-System-Notebook/README.md

-# Recommendation-System-Notebook
+Chap-2 Overview
-This is a file contains my learning notebooks, the relative thinking of some algorithms and some question lists.
+This branch is created for the overview course of the RS006 class.